 The chemical reaction of anxiety (aka pressure) is created in your mind by thinking about a future that has not yet happened.
-For all you know in one hour the boss could call and say there’s been a mistake, we’re adding a bunch of jar-space, we’re all good.
+For all you know in one hour the boss could call and say there’s been a mistake, we’re adding a bunch of jar-space, we’re all good for marbles.
 That could happen.
 So the pressure isn’t about the actual situation because we won’t know what that is until we get to the deadline.

 Do you follow sports?
 Whether you do or you don’t, I’ll let you in on a well-known fact: the superstars are always intensely passionate about the game.
 They always have this zeal and you can somehow sense their intense desire to win.
 This comes from wanting to engage with every aspect of the sport.
 Despite the fact that they get checked twice as hard, they still excel.

 Observe.
 As an activity.
 Just observe.
 No yakking.
 No self-talk.
 Just observing.
 No judgment.
 No opinion.
 No comment.
 Just observing.
 Remove the filter of You.
-Just Be.
-It’s a beautiful place to spend your day.
+Just Be present and absorb.
+It’s how y9u learned to talk, which is a remarkable skill.
+So clearly the headspace that allows that is a beautiful place to spend your day.

 Have a great one.
 Make it that way.
 Turn your concerns into grace.
 It’s in you to do.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.